 The ALICE Report, released by United Ways throughout the state of Maryland, reveals that nearly 750,000 households—more than a third—in Maryland can’t afford the state’s high cost of living and don’t earn enough to afford basic necessities.
 The report provides a framework, language and tools to measure and address the struggles of the growing number of ALICE households in Maryland.

-35% of Maryland Households Struggle to Afford Basic Household Necessities
+35% of Maryland Households Struggle to Afford Basic Household Necessities... on the Lower Shore we have over 46% of households struggling.

-Access the full report for Maryland, and additional details for Lower Shore Counties with links below.
+Access and download the full report for Maryland, and additional details for Lower Shore Counties, with the links below.
+Scroll down to access all State ALICE reports.

-You can also view all ALICE state reports published to date, along with state comparisions, here: www.unitedwayalice.org
+You can also view all ALICE state reports published to date, along with state comparisions and observations, here: www.unitedwayalice.org